jwang1122/python-II/aDoc/Python-2.md

 Cambridge Dictionary：
 pattern：a particular way in which something is done, is organized, or happens:

+Design patterns are typical solutions to common problems in software design.
+Each pattern is like a blueprint that you can customize to solve a particular design problem in your code.
+    - Creational patterns
+    - Structural patterns
+    - Behavioral patterns
 * objectPtn.py; python class 本身就是一个pattern（制造标准）
 * decorator.py
 * decorator0.py